upskilled-consulting/paper-summaries/leveraging-vision-language-models-for-granular-market-change-prediction.md

 ## Core Argument

-The core argument is that utilizing Vision-Language models, specifically CLIP, in parsing historical stock data represented as both imagery (line charts) and byte-based text can significantly enhance the accuracy of stock market predictions compared to traditional time-series models[1]``[2].
+The core argument is that utilizing Vision-Language models, specifically CLIP, in parsing historical stock data represented as both imagery (line charts) and byte-based text can significantly enhance the accuracy of stock market predictions compared to traditional time-series models.

 ## Evidence